atularen/ngx-monaco-editor/README.md

-# Monaco Editor Component for Angular2.
+# Monaco Editor Component for Angular 2 and Angular 4.

 Using this Module you can utilize the Monaco Editor as an Angular Component.
 Feel free to contribute, raise feature requests and make it better.

+Supports all the options available in monaco-editor [Monaco Editor Options](https://microsoft.github.io/monaco-editor/api/interfaces/monaco.editor.ieditorconstructionoptions.html)

 ## Setup